-As with any language, different aspects of Montenegrin may be more difficult for different learners depending on their native language and previous language learning experiences.
+As with any language, different aspects of the Montenegrin language may be more difficult for different learners depending on their native language and previous language learning experiences.
 However, here are some aspects of Montenegrin that are commonly cited as challenging for learners:

 - Noun gender: Montenegrin, like other Slavic languages, has a complex system of noun gender, with three genders (masculine, feminine, and neuter) and many irregularities.
 Learners must memorize the gender of each noun in order to use it correctly in sentences.

-- Cases: Montenegrin has seven cases, each with multiple forms for nouns and adjectives depending on the gender and number of the noun.
+- Cases: Montenegrin language has seven cases, each with multiple forms for nouns and adjectives depending on the gender and number of the noun.
 This can make sentence structure more complex and requires a lot of memorization and practice to master.

 - Verb conjugation: Montenegrin verbs have a lot of irregularities in their conjugation, particularly in the past tense.
 This means that learners must memorize many different verb forms in order to speak and write accurately.